Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Blocks of

 \section{Blocks of \baw $2$}

 Now we come to the main object of study in this paper: blocks of \baw $2$.
 In this section we further develop the combinatorics of blocks of \baw $2$ and state our main theorem.
+We continue to work with a fixed \hbc $\tau$.